utkarshayachit/azbatch-starter-connectivity/readme.md

 - private DNS Zone (link to Hub Vnet)
 - Linux VM Jumpbox
 - Windows VM Jumpbox

-Currently Working On

 - Verify if Workspace ID is enabled on all resources
 - Propagate diagonstic settings

+Currently Working On

 - Initial Cleanup / Cleanup dependencies on other resources after code fix
 - VM Jumpboxes: Win (for Win: can we use a an image version which supports VTMP module?)
+- Use diagnostic.json config file

 - How to configure (static) RT on VHUB towards the FW private IP?
 But only, if AzFW has to be deployed? - currently part of the .jsonc file